-The so-called unquenta nervina, or the other spirituous and balsamic topical embrocations, did they ever diminish in a durable manner, or even momentarily, incipient paralysis of an arm or leg (which arises, as is frequently the case, from a chronic disease), without curing the cause itself?
-Or have electric and galvanic shocks ever been attended with any other result, in such cases, than a gradually increasing and finally absolute paralysis and extinction of all muscular and nervous irritability in such limbs?
+The so-called unguenta nervina, or the other spirituous and balsamic topical applications, did they ever diminish in a durable manner, or even momentarily, incipient paralysis of an arm or leg, (which arises, as is frequently the case, from a chronic disease,) without curing the cause itself?
+Or have electric and galvanic shocks ever produced, in such cases, any other results than those of gradually increasing the paralysis of the muscular irritability and the nervous susceptibility, and finally rendering the paralysis complete ?